SurrealDB University is LIVE! Master the future of data

 Landevin: “I have two theories.
 It might have been a terrible disaster, after which the survivors created the formula and the tunnel to give future generations a chance to try again.
 Or the other way around.
 They might have found the formula first, believed in it, and then waged a long campaign to destroy the internet.
 Either way, humanity had the chance to try again, but with a guide this time.”

-You: “Is that what you think think the formula was meant to be?
+You: “Is that what you think the formula was meant to be?
 A guide for action?
 Not a warning?”

 Landevin: “What do you mean?”